 “There’s such a wealth of knowledge here”: A culture of sharing

-Participants interpreted the sharing of knowledge and resources as an essential aspect of the connection between themselves and other tenants on site.
+As illustrated in figure 3, the sharing of produce was an important part of the allotment culture.
+Furthermore, the sharing of knowledge was also an essential part of sense of connection between allotment holders.
 In this way, sharing acted as a social currency between members of the allotment community.